An Informational Meeting can provide you with the opportunity to:

-- learn about an occupation, including skills required, to help you in your decision making
+- Learn about an occupation, including skills required, to help you in your decision making

-- learn the occupational “buzzwords” unique to the career field of your choice
+- Learn the occupational “buzzwords” unique to the career field of your choice

-- gain valuable networking contacts to utilize when you are doing your actual job search
+- Gain valuable networking contacts to utilize when you are doing your actual job search

-- develop basic skills similar to a targeted job search, which you will be conducting later
+- Develop basic skills similar to a targeted job search, which you will be conducting later

-Informational interviews work because most people:
+Informational meetings work because most people: